pulongma/pulongma.github.io/research.md

 <p style="text-align: justify; line-height: 1.2em;">
 My statistical research is stimulated by real-world challenges and aims at addressing real-world problems in physical sciences including remote sensing science and climate science, engineering science, and medical science.
-My research interest is focused on the deveopment of flexible statistical methods to understand physical and environmental processes.
+My research interest is focused on the development of flexible statistical methods to understand physical and environmental processes.
 It spans the following areas of statistics and machine learning:
 <ul>
   <li> <b>Uncertainty Quantification (UQ)</b>: Computer model validation, computer model emulation, model discrepancy, Bayesian calibration</li>